-Before you get into distance, time and speed word problems, take a few minutes to read this first and understand: How your student experience could be
+Before you get into distance, time and speed word problems, take a few minutes to read this first and understand: How to build your credit score in USA as an international student.

 Problems involving Time, Distance and Speed are solved based on one simple formula.